MaelLefeuvre/BADGER/doc/README.badger-config.md

   > **Allowed values:** (String) Either *`"pileupCaller"`* or *`"ANGSD"`*

 - ### <a name="maf"></a>maf
-  > **Description:** Pre-filter the provided SNP callset by removing variants that are below the provided minor-allele-frequency threshold, when looking at the 1000g-phase3 dataset.
+  > **Description:** Pre-filter the provided SNP callset by removing variants that are below the provided minor allele-frequency threshold, when looking at the 1000g-phase3 dataset.

-  > **Allowed values:** Any non negative floating point value in the range $[0, 1]$, representing a minor allele frequency threshold.
+  > **Allowed values:** Any non-negative floating point value in the range $[0, 1]$, representing a minor allele frequency threshold.

 - ### <a name="maf-superpop"></a>maf-superpop
   > **Description:** Specify which super-population is used when evaluating allele frequencies, during pre-filtration step.
 (See [variant-calling:maf](#maf-1))